darrylwest/aws-commons/README.md

 ===
 ### S3Connection

 This small example lists all buckets owned by the specified user.
+To run, your amazon keys must be set.
+There is a helper function "__mkkey.sh__" to help create the required keys file.
+It is used by all the examples.

+### S3PutGetObject

+Put an object, get an object and see what happens.
+Test attempting to get an unknown object.

 - - -
 <p><small><em>version 0.9.1</em></small></p>